Eligibility: All twins – identical and non-identical - aged 16-45 years (with or without mental health challenges).

 Part 2 (optional): Daily experience sampling survey

 For this part of the study we are interested in how people’s mood and stress levels change from day to day, the length and quality of their sleep, as well as their intake of alcohol and other drugs/medications.
 These daily fluctuations may be important indicators of resilience to versus risk for mental health challenges.
-The daily experience sampling survey takes 2 minutes and is completed every day for 28 days at 7:00 pm, via a link sent to your phone via SMS.
-Alternatively, if you do not have a mobile phone the link will be sent to you via email.
+The daily experience sampling survey takes 2 minutes and is completed every day for 28 days anytime between 7:00 pm and 11.59 pm via a link sent to your phone via SMS.
+Alternatively, if you do not have a mobile phone the link can be sent to you via email.

-All twins aged 18-45 years, with or without mental health challenges.
+All twins aged 16-45 years, with or without mental health challenges.
 Excluding individuals with epilepsy, multiple sclerosis, a traumatic brain injury or an intellectual disability.

 If you are not yet a Twins Research Australia member you will also need to register online here.

 If you are a member and meet the eligibilty criteria you may have already received an invitation - check your inbox for an email titled "Study Invitation: Influences on Mental Health".